Dhaka’s air 2nd most polluted in the world this morning

 An AQI between 101 and 200 is considered 'unhealthy', particularly for sensitive groups while an AQI between 201 and 300 is said to be 'very unhealthy'.

-India's Delhi and Kolkata occupied the first and third spots on the list, with AQI scores of 245 and 216, respectively.
+India's Delhi and Kolkata and Pakistan's Lahore occupied the first, third and fourth spots on the list, with AQI scores of 303, 238 and 230, respectively.

 In Bangladesh, the AQI is based on five criteria pollutants -- Particulate Matter (PM10 and PM2.5), NO2, CO, SO2 and Ozone.